It turns out Americans weren’t ready to become a nation of renters. Homeownership is back in.

 Why was 2016 the turning point?

 The groundwork was laid the year before — home-buying decisions take time.
 Prices are one likely culprit.
-In the middle of 2015, rents nationally rose more than six percent from a year earlier — easily their fastest growth since the real estate data experts at Zillow began keeping track.
-It’s one of the few times on record that rents rose faster than home prices.
+In the middle of 2015, rents nationally rose more than 6 percent from a year earlier — easily their fastest growth since the real estate data experts at Zillow began keeping track.
+It is one of the few times on record that rents rose faster than home prices.

 “Rent appreciation was so high during that period that it essentially put fire under people’s feet to get up and buy,” Terrazas said.
 “People who may have been sitting on the fence would be incentivized to jump into homeownership,” he added.